YHWH: The Meaning of God's Name in Hebrew (Tetragrammaton)

 Created and reviewed by our editors

 YHWH or YHVH is the Hebrew name with which God identified Himself to Moses on Mount Horeb (Exodus 3:14).
-The sacred tetragrammaton, originally pronounced as Yahweh, consists of 4 consonants and means: "I AM WHO I AM" or "I WILL BE WHAT I WILL BE".
+The sacred tetragrammaton, pronounced as Yahweh, consists of 4 consonants and means: "I AM WHO I AM" or "I WILL BE WHAT I WILL BE".

 YHWH - the name of God